Mess: United Kingdom

 Officers and SNCOs are required under King's Regulations to be a member of a mess and unmarried members usually live, eat, and socialise in them.
-The JNCOs mess if established is normally used for socialising only, JNCOs usually being accommodated in barrack blocks eating in the cookhouse alongside private soldiers and able rates.
-Depending on circumstance, such as lack of finance or space, some regiments may have a JNCO "club" instead of a proper mess.
-Members of their mess are also required to pay a subscription fee for supplies and upkeep.
+Members of the Officers’ and SNCO mess are also required to pay a subscription fee for supplies and upkeep.
 The amount is decided upon by the commanding officer within the limits stipulated by the Regulations.

-Soldiers, sailors or air personnel are welcome in any mess for their rank or equivalent, should they be away from their home unit, as long as they are paying dues in at least one mess.
+Soldiers, sailors or airmen are welcome in any mess for their rank or equivalent, should they be away from their home unit, as long as they are paying dues in at least one mess.
 For the Warrant Officers' and Sergeants' Mess the highest ranking (normally the regimental sergeant major) member is known as the Presiding Member.

 A mess is run by the Mess Committee, a group democratically elected by the members of the mess (except wardrooms), but normally agreed by the commanding officer or regimental sergeant major.